Welcome to the

 Stories belong to the wild, in ceremonies, to gatherings around the fire, to communities coming together to witness each other.
 They belong to sorrow and grief; to happiness and ecstasy; to birth and loss; to the land.
 To mystery.

 I am a traditional oral storyteller, a medicine woman, and a nature connection guide.
-I trained as a pharmacist, and worked in a specialist mental health service for 10 years, before I decided I needed a different story.

 Stories speak of descending to the underworld, of shedding your skin to reveal a true form, to walking to the Sun's palace to gain answers to impossible questions.
 They offer hope, courage, wisdom and medicine.
 That's what they have offered me.